CovertLab/vEcoli/README.md

 process's update timestep, and then are applied at the end of that timestep.
 This ensures all states are synchronized between processes.

+## Causality Network

+After running a simulation, you can explore the Causality visualization tool (see [CovertLab/causality](https://github.com/CovertLab/causality)) to examine the model's causal links and simulation output correlations.

 ## Current state

 As of September 2021,